 Doctoral Program in the Ancient World

-The application for Fall 2013 admission is now closed.
-The application for Fall 2014 admission will open in October, 2013.
+The application system for Fall 2014 admission is now open.
 Please see the 'Admissions and Financial Aid' page for details on deadlines and how to apply.

 Encompassing the ancient world from the western Mediterranean to East Asia, from the Neolithic to the early Medieval period, ISAW is focused on creating a new generation of scholars whose work crosses over the disciplinary boundaries of traditional departments.
 In this way, knowledge of the cultures, art, languages, religions, economic systems, and interactions of the ancient world can be deepened and expanded.
 Students have the opportunity to take research seminars, colloquia, lectures, and directed readings with the outstanding faculty within ISAW and NYU and at other universities and institutions in the metropolitan area.
 Additionally, the ISAW Visiting Research Scholar program brings in experts in a variety of fields from across the world who participate in the graduate seminars and present public lectures, serving as an additional vital resource for our students.